mobilecoinofficial/mobot/README.md

 ### Subscribing a number

 1. Start apps
-    Mobot-client will fail on initail subscribe.
+    Mobot-client will fail on initial subscribe.

+1. Exec into signald container and use nc to register number and complete captcha, and text validation.